HackYourFuture-CPH/js-projects/projects/currency-converter/currency-converter.md

 - [ ] optional bonus: create a form to update existing currency conversion with a new rate.
       <br/>

-You currency rate object format could be something like this:
+Your currency rate object format could be something like this:

 ```js
 {